ApiRTC/ApiRTC-angular-ionic-tutorial/README.md

     <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
     <uses-permission android:name="android.permission.RECORD_AUDIO" />

 From **AndroidStudio**, you can run the app on your device or an AVD.
-You can use the original angular app as a peer, or even the live **pureJS** demo at https://apizee.github.io/ApiRTC-examples/conferencing/index.html
+You can use the original angular app as a peer https://apirtc.github.io/ApiRTC-angular/, or even the live **pureJS** demo at https://apizee.github.io/ApiRTC-examples/conferencing/index.html

 ### For iOS